franchesoni/hitl_annotation/spec.md

 ### ml:
 - fastapi for training classifier
 - train one epoch, predict on (2 x number of images annotated / number of epochs) images

+# to do
+- implement delete annotation
+- implement get next func on db